christear/RNASeq3USP/README.md

 		- combined.UTR3.splicing.introns.bed, a bed format file of the detcted introns within 3'UTR

-		- filtered.UTR3.splicing.events.tsv, 3'UTR splicing events supported by at least two junctions supporting the events
+		- filtered.UTR3.splicing.events.tsv, 3'UTR splicing events supported by at least two splicing junctions

 	- the detected introns are listed in subdirectory "intron"